 Is graduate student housing available?

-Yes, the university has several complexes that are open to graduate students as well as non-students.
-More information is available from the APU Office of Asset Management.
+The university has several complexes that are open to students as well as non-students.
+Contact the Office of Asset Management for more information.

-To be classified as a full-time graduate student at the master's or credential level, one must be enrolled in at least nine units (credits) per 15-week term (or combination of 15-week and 9-week terms within the same semester); at the doctorate level, six units.
-Comparable requirements for half-time status for 15-week semesters are five to eight units, and three units at the doctoral level.
+For all other master’s degrees and certificate/credential-only programs not listed above, to be classified as a full-time graduate student at the master’s or credential level, one must be enrolled in at least 9 units per fall or spring term (or combination of 16-week and 8-week sessions within the same term); at the doctoral level, 6 units.
+Comparable requirements for half-time status for fall and spring terms are 5-8 units, and 3 units at the doctoral level.

 What are the registration deadlines?

-Registration deadlines can be found by visiting the Graduate Academic Calendar or at the Graduate and Professional Center.
+Registration deadlines can be found by visiting the Graduate Academic Calendar or at the Student Services Center (SSC).